 Star Theater, Historic theater in Portland, United States

-The building opened in May 1911 as Princess Theatre and was the first entertainment venue in downtown Portland to meet newly established fire safety standards.
-Its name changed later and its programming evolved from silent films alone to a wider range of live events.
+The building opened in May 1911 as the Princess Theatre and was the first entertainment venue in downtown Portland built to meet newly established fire safety codes.
+Over the decades it changed its name and shifted from showing silent films to hosting a wider mix of live events.

 The theater served as a hub for many types of live performance, from burlesque shows to concerts and theatrical productions.
 Today, the kinds of shows and how people use the space reflect its evolution from a simple movie house.